 Improving performance through procurement

-In the period July 2021 to March 2023, we will be working with groups of buyers and suppliers to demonstrate productivity improvements through better procurement and more collaborative working.
+In the period July 2021 to March 2023, we worked with groups of buyers and suppliers to demonstrate productivity improvements through better procurement and more collaborative working.

-The Supply Chain Sustainability School are offering 11 Supply Chain Improvement Programmes (SCIPs) with the aim of improving productivity and performance.
-By completing this performance through procurement improvement programme, projects should achieve the following benefits:
+The Supply Chain Sustainability School offered 11 Supply Chain Improvement Programmes (SCIPs) with the aim of improving productivity and performance.
+By completing this performance through procurement improvement programme, projects achieved the following benefits:

 - Improved productivity through better collaborative working.

 - Cost savings through improved procurement skills down the value chain

 - Time savings through fewer changes and delays through contractual or communication issues

 - Quality improvements through fewer incidents of rework and snags

 - Evidence of improved performance down the value chain through use of the cloud-based application